EPFL Neuro Workshop – Vision: from vision research to clinical therapy

 Jointly organized by BBP, BMI & CNP

-The registration for this event is free but the number of seats is limited.
+The registration for this event is free but mandatory

 - Informed public